phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 225130
+#Total Number of Tweets: 771461
-#Number of Trump Tweets: 202806
+#Number of Clinton Tweets: 225442
-#Number of Sanders Tweets: 152742
+#Number of Trump Tweets: 203239
-#Number of Cruz Tweets: 146068
+#Number of Sanders Tweets: 152965
-#Number of Rubio Tweets: 33048
+#Number of Cruz Tweets: 146333
-#Number of Carson Tweets: 10341
+#Number of Rubio Tweets: 33120
-#Total Number of Tweets:
+#Number of Carson Tweets: 10363
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---